675 Franklin Ave. Nutley, NJ 07110

 Expecting?
 Congratulations!
 Come visit our office and learn how to prepare for your little bundle of joy!
 Once per month, we host an open house for moms and dads from 8:30 am to 9:00 am.
-We encourage those who are expecting, as well as their families who would like to transfer to our practice to attend.
-The next Open House event will be on Saturday March 10, 2018.
+We encourage those who are have questions, would like to tour the office, and would like to join our practice to attend.
+The next Open House event will be on Saturday June 16, 2018.

 Healthy Kids Pediatrics is affiliated with Hackensack University Medical Center.